 Tools For My Website/Marketing

-SiteGround *- I fully recommend SiteGround.
-It is where my blog lives and I have yet to encounter an issue that can’t be quickly resolved!
+SiteGround (Affiliate Link)– I wholeheartedly recommend SiteGround.
+It is where my blog lives, and I have yet to encounter any major issue (knock on wood).

 Restored316 – The theme you see on this site is through this beautiful website.
 It is worth it if you can afford to pay for a premium theme and Restored has one of the best prices with beautiful feminine designs.